covcom/300CEM/Week_02_The_Java_language/README.md

         Log.d(TAG, "User message is \"" + vehicle + "\".");
     }
  ```
  The idea of the code above is that depending on which button is being clicked we generate two different type of objects i.e. either Car or Diesel.
 Hence, we'll show our user different messages.
 If our user clicked 5 times, it'll pop back a totally different message warning they need to stop.
 The part of the code you need to pay attention to is listed below.
 This snippet creates an anonymous inner class with an overriding method and assigns it to the variable vehicle.
-We could create a subclass here, but the biggest advantage of anonymous inner class is that it makes your code more concise and tidy.
+We could create a subclass here, but the biggest advantage of using an anonymous inner class is that it makes your code more concise and tidy.
 It's vital you understand the syntax here as you'll see this a lot in following weeks.

  ```java
  vehicle = new Vehicle() {